climber2002/zendesk-search/README.md

 In this section I'll explain the main modules and discuss the tradeoffs.

-The application is splitted into two main modules: `EntityRepository` and `IndexRepository`, and other helper modules such as `FieldsEnricher`.
+The application is splitted into two main modules: `EntityRepository` and `IndexRepository`, and there are other helper modules such as `FieldsEnricher`.
 We will explain the modules one by one.

 ### EntityRepository

-As the search result must include all attributes of the entities, we must store all the fields read from the json files somewhere, that's what `EntityRepository` does, which provides APIs to add entity and also fetch entity by its id.
+As the search result must include all fields of the entities, after we load the entities from json file we must store all the fields somewhere, that's what `EntityRepository` does, which provides APIs to add entity and also fetch entity by id.

 #### EntityType and Entity

-Initially I thought to create a class for each entity type `Organization`, `User` and `Ticket`, however these entities just stores the fields and don't have much business logic.
-The only difference is that each entity type will add different fields from related entities.
-So I decided that just to create a generic `EntityType` and `Entity` class.
-The `EntityType` defines the name of the entity type and its fields schema.
+Initially I thought to create a distinct class for each entity type `Organization`, `User` and `Ticket`, however I found that these entities just stores the fields and don't have much business logic.
+So I decided to just create a generic `EntityType` and `Entity` class.
+The `EntityType` defines the name of the entity type and supported fields.
 And `Entity` is just an instance of a particular `EntityType`.
-The different fields of related entities will be managed by `FieldsEnricher` (discussed in its own section) .

 #### EntityRepository
 The `EntityRespository` is just a repository which saves all entities.
 Each `EntityType` has its own entity store.
-And in the entity store the entities are stored as a hash which maps entity id to entity, so the time complexity is `O(1)` when find an entity by id.
+And in the entity store the entities are stored in a hash which maps entity id to entity, so the time complexity is `O(1)` when fetch an entity by id.

 ### IndexRepository